DoD-Platform-One/bigbang/docs/developer/package-integration/network-policies.md

 ## Prerequisites

 - Understanding of ports and communications of applications and other components within BigBang
-- `chart/templates/bigbang` and `chart/templates/bigbang/networkpolicies` folders within package for committing bigbang specific templates
+- `chart/templates/bigbang` and `chart/templates/bigbang/networkpolicies` folders within package for committing bigbang specific templates.

 ## Integration